MonolithProjects/docker-systemd-debian9/README.md

 [![DockerHub](https://img.shields.io/docker/cloud/automated/monolithprojects/systemd-debian9?maxAge=2592000)](https://hub.docker.com/repository/docker/monolithprojects/systemd-debian9)

 Debian 9 docker image (based on actual base image version).
 Contains built in `ansible` user with sudo privileges.
-Dandy for using it with Molecule for Ansible role testing.
+Can be handy for using it with Molecule for Ansible role testing.

 ## Tags